Key Takeaway

 Contraception Considerations While on Semaglutide

-If you are taking semaglutide and do not want to become pregnant, reliable contraception is essential.
+If you're taking semaglutide and don't want to become pregnant, reliable contraception is important.
 Given the potential for reduced oral contraceptive absorption, consider:

 - Non-oral methods such as IUDs, hormonal implants, injections (Depo-Provera), or the patch